DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 Some things we'll use repeatedly:

+* Assignments.
+We say we assign what's on the right to the thing on the left:  `x = 17.4` assigns the number `17.4` to the variable `x`.

 * Lists and strings.
 Strings are collections of characters in quotes:  `'this is a string'`.
 Lists are collections of things in square brackets:  `[1, 'help', 3.14159]`.

 * The `type()` function.
 The command `type(x)` tells us what kind of object `x` is.
 Past examples include integers, floating point numbers, and lists.

 * Methods and objects.
 It's common in Python to work with objects using methods.
 (If these words are confusing, go back to the previous chapter.)
-We apply the method `bar` to the object `foo` by typing `foo.bar`.
+We apply the method `justdoit` to the object `x` by typing `x.justdoit`.

 * Tab completion.
 To find the list of methods available for a hypothetical object `x`, type `x.[tab]` in Spyder's IPython console -- or in an IPython notebook -- to get a list.
 That's referred to as "tab completion."